slerman12/UnifiedML2old/README.md

 ## Note

-**If you are only interested in the RL portion**, check out our UnifiedRL library.
+### If you are only interested in the RL portion,

+Check out our [UnifiedRL](https:github.com/agi-init/UnifiedRL) library.

 It does with RL to this library what PyCharm does with Python to IntelliJ, i.e., waters it down mildly and rebrands a little :man_shrugging:

 [comment]: <> (## License)